Obnomus/Hyprland-Obnomus/README.md

-# HyprV2
-An improved Hyprland deployment
+# Hyprland --> A dynamic tiling Wayland compositor based on wlroots that doesn't sacrifice on its looks.

 collection of dot config files for hyprland with a simple install script for a fresh Arch linux with yay